danielpenagos/aro-hackathon-content/aro-content/200-ops/day2/scaling-nodes.md

 ### Via the Console

-Now let's scale the cluster back down to a total of 3 worker nodes, but this time, from the web console.
+Now let's the worker nodes that yuu create, but this time, from the web console.

 1. Return to your tab with the OpenShift Web Console.
 If you need to reauthenticate, follow the steps in the [Access Your Cluster](../setup/3-access-cluster/) section.